kotlin-hands-on/hands-on/README.md

 ### Contributing

 In order to contribute, please send a pull request with the new tutorial folder structure.
 Once it has been approved, a new repository will be created for you where you can reference the code.
-[TODO - Confirm process]